gwilson253/de-zoomcamp/01-docker-terraform/module_1.md

 ;
 ```

-## 05 - Three biggest pick up Boroughs
+## 05 - Three biggest pickup zones
 Question: _Which were the 3 pick up Boroughs that had a sum of total_amount superior to 50000?_

-Answer: "Brooklyn" "Manhattan" "Queens"
+Answer: "East Harlem North, East Harlem South, Morningside Heights"

 SQL:
 ```
 select
-	taxi_zone."Borough",
+	taxi_zone."Zone",
 	sum(green_taxi_data.total_amount) as total_amount
 from green_taxi_data
 inner join taxi_zone
 on green_taxi_data."PULocationID" = taxi_zone."LocationID"
 where
-	cast(green_taxi_data.lpep_pickup_datetime as date) = '2019-09-18'
+	cast(green_taxi_data.lpep_pickup_datetime as date) = '2019-10-18'
 group by 1
 order by 2 desc
 ;
 ```

 ## 06 - Largest Tip
-Question: _For the passengers picked up in September 2019 in the zone name Astoria which was the drop off zone that had the largest tip?
+Question: _For the passengers picked up in October 2019 in the zone name "East Harlem North"" which was the drop off zone that had the largest tip?
 We want the name of the zone, not the id._

 Answer: JFK Airport